ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ove found it to be the universal fact, with
+ve found it to be the universal fact, with
 O&#x27;t exception, that those scholars of both
 sexes and of all ages, who have had access to
 j newspapers nt home, when compared with